Looking for a Used Lancer Evolution in your area?

 The IX and SE packages added power door locks, antilock brakes, and a CD player to the standard AM/FM stereo system, among other features.

 In the United Kingdom, the Evolution IX uses a different trim scheme based on horsepower.
 There were initially three trims available: the FQ-300, FQ-320, and FQ-340, with around 300, 320, and 340 hp (254 kW) respectively.
 An FQ-360 model was subsequently released as a successor to the Evolution VIII FQ-400.
 While the new FQ-360 produces fewer horsepower than its predecessor, it has more torque at 363 foot-pounds (492 Nm) at 3,200 rpm - 8 ft-lbs (11 Nm) more than the FQ-400.
 An MR version of the FQ-360 was subsequently released, which included modified brakes and suspension.
 All four trims were designed to run on super unleaded petrol only.

-Talk about the 2006 Mitsubishi Lancer Evolution
+What's your take on the 2006 Mitsubishi Lancer Evolution?

 Mitsubishi Lancer Evolution Questions

 Owners Of An Evo